 Clint Eastwood's character, Frank Horrigan, chases a killer skilled in making miniature automobiles.
 In the The Dead Pool (1988) Eastwood's character, Dirty Harry Callahan pursues a killer who also makes miniature cars, using them as explosive devices.

-The Secret Service code name of the fictional president in the movie is Traveller.
-It's mentioned when the President is riding in the limousine with the French president, when Lilly Raines is on the phone after Horrigan questioned the bellboy, and when Horrigan enters Travler's suite.
+The Secret Service code name of the fictional president in the movie is "Traveller."
+It's mentioned several times in the film; when the President is riding in the limousine with the French president, when Lilly Raines is on the phone after Horrigan questioned the bellboy, and when Horrigan enters Traveller's suite.
+The Secret Service assigns a new code name to each president.

 The trivia item below may give away important plot points.

-The film also makes a slight reference to the assassination of presidential candidate Robert F. Kennedy: following Leary's failed assassination attempt, the president is rushed out of the hotel through the kitchen.
+The film also makes two references to the assassination of presidential candidate Robert F. Kennedy: in Leary's apartment, Frank finds a quote from Sirhan Sirhan on a piece of paper.
+Later, following Leary's failed assassination attempt, the president is rushed out of the hotel through the kitchen.
 Kennedy was killed by Sirhan Sirhan in the kitchen of the Ambassador Hotel in Los Angeles.